charlesxch/pycounts/README.md

 ## License

-`pycounts` was created by Tomas Beuzen.
+`pycountsxch` was created by Charles Xu.
 It is licensed under the terms of the MIT license.

 ## Credits